Non-Hermitian extended midgap states and bound states in the continuum

-{\it Discussion.} In this work we have fully solved a non-Hermitian Rice-Mele model and showcased how the localization of bulk and boundary states defy usual expectations.
+In this work we have fully solved a non-Hermitian Rice-Mele model and shown how the localization of bulk and boundary state defy usual expectations.
 Notably, this highlights bound states in the continuum (BICs) and extended states in the gap (EGSs) as well as in a localized continuum (ELCs).
 In fact, the localization of non-Hermitian bulk and boundary states can be tuned essentially independently.

 We have also shown how a jump in the polarization marks the emergence (or disappearance) of BICs.
 This highlights a fundamental difference between the biorthogonal polarization \cite{Kunst2018}, which carries physical information also when the chiral symmetry is broken ($\Delta\neq 0$), and the generalized Brillouin zone winding number \cite{Yao2018} that instead relies on the aforementioned symmetry.
 This is notable since their predictions coincide in the SSH limit $\Delta=0$.
 The difference reflects that the (eigenvector) winding number relates to symmetry-protected topology while the polarization reflects a general feature of diverging (biorthogonal) localization lengths at phase transitions.